TeaShull/PhytoBSA/README.md

 For a simple explanation of the experimental design of BSA, refer to [this article](https://doi.org/10.1104/pp.17.00415).

 ## Key Features

+- Automatic mode
+  - when files and configuration settings are formatted, running PhytoBSA is as simple as running ./phytobsa -a
+    - This allows bulk processing of data, so that users can simply label thier files upon creation and automatically process them.

+- SNP masking.
+  - SNP masking allows the inclusion of files that contain lists of background SNPS in VCF format, so that known snps are excluded from analysis.
+    - This feature is particularly useful if your lines are divergent from the reference genome.

 - Paralell Haplotype Calling
   - if activated, Haplotypes can be called on chunks of chromosomes, scaled to the CPU resources available.
 This dramatically increases runtime efficiency during this